 4th generation wireless communication networks, with a specific focus on receiver

-design and equalization techniques, and resource allocation in heterogeneous
+design and equalization techniques, and rate control for real-time communications.

-networks.
-My objective is to do an internship to get valuable industrial
+My objective is to do an internship to get valuable industrial research experience

 University of Maryland, College Park, MD 8/2011 - 8/2016 (Expected)